Paul-Lecander/NHTSA-Crash-Predictor/README.md

 The team will create an online resource/app that allows a user to input certain factors about a future road trip to understand the likelihood of being injured in a crash, should a crash occur, based on historical accident data.
 Statistics and data visuals will be generated to give a fuller context to the under-lying dataset.

 ## **Dataset**
 The National Highway Traffic Safety Administration (NHTSA) publishes multi-year datasets with the goal of saving lives, reducing injuries and reducing the economic costs of road traffic crashes.
-The dataset looks at a sample of nationally representative crashes annually for the years 2018 through 2020.
+The dataset looks at a sample of nationally representative crashes annually for the years 2019 and 2020.
 The data set highlights dozens of data points for each of the accidents reported via public police records about each accident.

 Below are examples of the type of data that exist in the dataset.